-Antitakeover defenses allow you to protect your company from hostile takeovers.
+Antitakeover defenses allow shielding your company from hostile takeovers.

-Ever wondered how to protect your company from a hostile takeover?
+With this in mind, how can you protect your company from a hostile takeover?

-There are plenty of options for you to choose from.
-So, keep reading.
+There are actually 17 options for you to choose from.

-This article introduces takeover techniques and defenses.
-Analyzing various antitakeover defenses, the article emphasizes the ones that are most successful in protecting corporate interests.
+This article, in particular, introduces takeover techniques and defenses.
+Analyzing various hostile takeover defenses, the article emphasizes the ones that are most successful in protecting corporate interests.
 The article also points out certain issues in defenses that may affect the interests of shareholders.